survivejs/react-book/manuscript/03_webpack_and_react.md

 Combined with webpack React becomes a joy to work with.
 Even though you can use React with other build tools, webpack is a good fit and quite straightforward to set up.
 In this chapter we'll expand our configuration.
 After that we have a good starting point for developing our application further.

-T> Common editors (Sublime Text, vim, emacs, Atom and such) have good support for React.
+T> Common editors (Sublime Text, Visual Studio Code, vim, emacs, Atom and such) have good support for React.
 Even IDEs such as [WebStorm](https://www.jetbrains.com/webstorm/) support it up to an extent.
 [Nuclide](http://nuclide.io/), an Atom based IDE, has been developed with React in mind.

 ## What is React?